-The fourth annual McCourt School of Public Policy LEAD (Leadership.
+The fifth annual McCourt School of Public Policy’s LEAD (Leadership.
 Evidence.
 Analysis.
 Debate.)
-Conference, A New Era in School Finance: Leveraging dollars to do the most for students in the new ESSA education climate, will be held at Georgetown University on April 18, 2016.
+Conference, Moving from Research to Policy and Practice to Improve the Lives of Youth, will be held at Georgetown University on April 6-7, 2017.

 Join us during “Cherry Blossom Season” in the nation’s capital as we bring together a national group of policymakers, practitioners, researchers, educators, judicial officials, community leaders, family members, foundation representatives and others to explore cutting-edge innovations in child-serving fields.
 The Center for Juvenile Justice Reform is hosting the event in celebration of its 10-year anniversary.
 Over the course of two days the conference will examine current research across systems of care and how to best apply it to develop and implement sound policies and practices that meet the needs of at-risk youth and their families.

 The McCourt School of Public Policy’s LEAD (Leadership.
 Evidence.
 Analysis.
 Debate.)
 Conference is an annual event that brings together experts and key stakeholders to examine a particular policy challenge and discuss potential solutions.
 The inaugural LEAD conference, “Positive Outcomes for At-Risk Children and Youth” was held by the Center for Juvenile Justice Reform (CJJR) in 2013.
 The 2017 LEAD Conference will build on this theme by featuring the main bodies of work cultivated nationally since CJJR’s founding in 2007 to illuminate major progress in bridging gaps between research, policy, and practice.

 2017 LEAD Conference